Skip to content

 Generate migration from detected feature changes.

-Compares the latest snapshot in the store (or specified from_snapshot) with the current active graph to detect changes.
+• diff : Compares the latest snapshot in the store (or specified from_snapshot) with the current active graph to detect changes.
+Only affected features are included.

 • --name: Migration name (creates {timestamp}_{name} ID)